umutcamliyurt/Lethean/README.md

 ## How It Works

-1. User types their password.
+1. User types their password and access token.
-2. It's combined with a cryptographic salt.
+2. The access token is hashed locally into a cryptographic salt, and combined with the password.
 3. **That process produces one `masterKey`**, which is then split into two separate keys with two separate jobs:

 | Key | What it does | Where it lives |